 Step 2: Back-Door: In general, fiscal staff should use the least restrictive funding sources last.
 It is better to use the highly flexible funding sources last than a funding source that can only fund small parts of your program.
-Also, in general, you want to be able to report steady progress in spending your funding to most funders - your funder wants to know how critical their funding is to your program!
-This does not mean you have the same expenses, the same number of clients, or the same amount of spend down every month.
+Also in general, you want to be able to report steady progress in spending your funding to most funders - your funder wants to know how critical their funding is to your program!
+This does not mean you have the same expenses, the same number of clients, or the same amount of spend-down every month.
 Rather, it means you use it where it can best support your program, steadily and with flexibility.
 In general, make sure you do not ignore a funding source for multiple months - this may cause you to lose the funding source due to a perceived lack of need.

-In this scenario, some children are eligible for Child Care Subsidy and others are not.
+In this scenario some children are eligible for Child Care Subsidy and others are not.
 Therefore, special tracking related to funding is needed.

-- Funding source A: A day care teacher code is used to indicate the hours.
-This information is tracked in the time system. - The early intervention services provider must use the early intervention code.
+• Funding source A: A Day Care Teacher Code is used to indicate the hours.
+This information is tracked in the time system.